Warishayat/MachineLearning-DeepLearning_DataScience100-Days/README.md

 <br>
 Day 53:
 Today i read about the Disicion tree model what is disicion tree how it's work working of entropy etc.
+Today i read about the Disicion Tree hyper parameter.